Roget Romain

 Roget M. Romain (born September 7, 1966) is an American executive, producer, entertainment manager and entrepreneur.
-As a record executive for over 15 years, Romain worked with some of music’s top artists and has 8 RIAA certified gold and platinum plaques to his credit.
+As a record executive for over 15 years, Romain worked with some of music's top artists and has 8 RIAA certified gold and platinum plaques to his credit.
 In recent years, Romain has formed and developed several web-based corporations that specialize in media optimization, branding, online marketing, music and entertainment.
-He is best known for introducing Adina Howard to the music scene.
+He is best known for introducing Adina Howard to the music scene and served as an executive producer on the film "Life After Death" The Notorious B.I.G Ten Years Later.

 Early years

 Roget Romain was born in Brooklyn, New York, to Marie Beaulieu Romain and Roger Romain.
 His mother was a nurse who raised him and his sister.
 He got his start in the entertainment business when he was befriended by Doug E. Fresh.
 Romain attended the Center for Media Arts in New York with fellow alumni Al B. Sure! and Hurby Azor of Salt-n-Pepa fame.
 He temped at ASCAP in membership and later moved to Florida to work at The Box in the early 1990s.